fun-with-serverless/rustifying-serverless/README.md

-# Rust in Serverless Applications: A ReInvent Talk Example
+# “Rustifying” serverless: Boost AWS Lambda performance with Rust (COM306)

 ## Introduction
-This repository serves as a companion to our talk at AWS ReInvent.
-The talk, titled "“Rustifying” serverless: Boost AWS Lambda performance with Rust", explores how to leverage the performance and security advantages of Rust in serverless AWS Lambda functions.
-For more details and to watch the talk, visit [ReInvent Talk](https://hub.reinvent.awsevents.com/attendee-portal/catalog/?search=com306).
+This repository serves as a companion to my talk at AWS ReInvent.
+The talk, titled "“Rustifying” serverless: Boost AWS Lambda performance with Rust", explores how to leverage the performance advantages of Rust in serverless AWS Lambda functions.
+For more details and to watch the talk, visit [ReInvent Talk](https://www.youtube.com/watch?v=Mdh_2PXe9i8).

 ## Background Story
 ### The Journey